ztmaimus/Glass-Cannon-HSR-Rules/README.md

+## Disclaimer
+- These rules are generalized.
+If they do not cover certain edge cases, then feel free to address it however you would like to at your own discretion!
 ## MAIN RULE
 - NO TANKS / NO HEALERS (If forced to use in trial, and no way to bypass, it's fine)